-It is commonly said that children’s publishing industry is the most innovative and surprising among all the publishing industries, and that, recently, storybooks for children are reaching a degree of quality and depth that make them be equally enjoyed both by children and adults.
+It is commonly said that children’s publishing industry is the most innovative and surprising among all the publishing industries, and that, recently, storybooks for children have been reaching a degree of quality and depth that allow them to be equally enjoyed both by children and adults.

-Rabbits (1998) is a series of large colorful illustrations accompanied in each page by just a few words that tells the story of the arrival of a race of humanized rabbits to an unspoiled land.
-Those rabbit-colonists soon become ruthless invaders who use their advanced technology to brutally transform the landscape, exploit the natural resources and massacre the ancient inhabitants, a kind of beings similar to an Australian numbat, a story that keeps deliberate and obvious parallelisms with the history of the Australian colonization or with the conquer of any other land by Europeans.
+Rabbits (1998) is a series of large colourful illustrations accompanied in each page by just a few words that tells the story of the arrival of a race of humanised rabbits to an unspoiled land.
+Those rabbit-colonists soon become ruthless invaders who use their more advanced technology to brutally transform the landscape, exploit the natural resources and massacre the ancient inhabitants, a kind of beings similar to an Australian numbat, a story that keeps deliberate and obvious parallelisms with the history of the Australian colonisation or with the conquer of any other land by Europeans.

 Shaun Tan has a website full of content and illustrations to enjoy, even if the real joy is to have in your own hands one of his amazing illustrated books: www.shauntan.net